Published on September 26th, 2015 | by Pro Wrestling Stories0

 “I figure I was about nine when I developed a tumor on my pituitary gland.
 It’s referred to as acromegaly.
 I think the statistic is that there are 177 seven-foot kids that graduate from high school each year.
 I was 6’2” at twelve.
 I really started to get freakishly big at fourteen when I was like 6’8”.
 I was just a machine.
 I ate about 14,000 calories a day.
 It was nothing for me in high school to eat four Big Mac’s, two fish sandwiches, two large fries and a large shake and twenty minutes later play a basketball game like nothing was wrong.
 I was dunking a basketball in eighth grade [and reached 7’0” tall in high school].”

 Big Show continues, “I realized when I was a freshman in college that I had giantism.
 It really hit me right in the stomach hard, because I always thought I was just blessed.
 I never thought of it as an abnormality.
 I just thought I was just gifted with all this.
 As a young kid, I didn’t know.
 I just thought I was just stronger than all the other kids.”

-The stories featured this week will showcase the funny side of the big man.
+The stories featured in this installment will showcase the funnier side of the big man.
 Sit back, make yourself a cup of morning coffee and enjoy the read!
 If you like what you have read, share this on social media or tell a friend!